oma3dao/developer-docs/docs/tokenized-app.md

 **Developer-Defined:**
 - `gaming`, `social`, `defi`, `nft`, `metaverse`, `ai`, `enterprise`

 You can define any trait you want.
-OMA3 will add more suggested traits to the [OMATrust Specification](https://github.com/oma3dao/omatrust-docs/blob/main/specification/omatrust-specification.md) in the future.
+OMA3 will add more suggested traits to the [OMATrust Identity Specification](https://github.com/oma3dao/omatrust-docs/blob/main/specification/omatrust-specification-identity.md) in the future.

 ### Searching by Interface